Published 31 Aug 2021

 Examples of talent that are in demand because of their cross-functional skills:

 Once unthinkable, the pandemic has established a distributed world of work as the new foundation of business continuity.
-We now know that employees in different corners of the world can easily work together each day, relying on connectivity platforms and tools, and agile processes to communicate and collaborate.
+We now know that employees in different corners of the world can easily work together each day, relying on connectivity platforms and tools, such as employee communications software, and agile processes to communicate and collaborate.
 Therefore, removing geographical distance as a limiting factor gives decision-makers the freedom to hire the best candidates they can find regardless of where they are – in your backyard or halfway across the globe.

 When the world is your talent pool, the best of the best can work for you.
 Here are a few key areas to keep in mind to attract, hire and retain the best talent.